Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Please note that this section reports on claims that have NOT yet been substantiated through scientific studies.
+Please note that this section reports on claims that have not yet been substantiated through studies.

-Amino acids (AAs) are available as individual AAs or in proprietary AA combinations, as well as part of multi-vitamin formulas, proteins, and food supplements.
+Amino acids (AAs) are available as individual AAs or in AA combinations.
+They also come as part of multi-vitamins, proteins, and food supplements.
 The forms include tablets, fluids, and powders.
-However, adequate protein in the diet should provide a sufficient source of all amino acids.

-The use of a single amino acid supplement may lead to a negative nitrogen balance, decreasing metabolic efficiency and increasing the workload in the kidneys.
-In children, taking single amino acid supplements may also harmfully affect growth parameters.
+Using a single amino acid supplement may lead to negative nitrogen balance.
+This can decrease how efficient your metabolism is.
+It can also make your kidneys work harder.
+In children, taking single amino acid supplements may also cause growth problems.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR